Excited to learn more about yoga therapy? Get your FREE E-Course!

-If you've landed on this page, you've probably got some questions about Yoga Therapy and how it can help you.
+If you've landed on this page, you've probably got some questions about Yoga Therapy and how it works.
 This page aims to answer those questions, including:

-Yoga Therapy takes the techniques of yoga and applies them to meet the needs of each individual student.
-Because every student is a unique individual, every Yoga Therapy program is different.
+Yoga Therapists apply the techniques of yoga to meet the needs of each individual student.
+Because every student is unique, every Yoga Therapy program is different.
 Even if two students have the same health condition, they are likely to receive very different Yoga Therapy practices.
-This is because Yoga Therapy does not simply address immediate symptoms in isolation.
-Instead, Yoga Therapy considers the needs of the whole person, taking into account their personality, health history, lifestyle, attitudes, belief system, preferences and more.
+This is because Yoga Therapists do not simply address immediate symptoms in isolation.
+They consider the needs of the whole person, taking into account their personality, health history, lifestyle, attitudes, belief system, preferences and more.

 - Static Asana (postures)